appcoreopc/ageRanger/README.md

 npm test -> to run front end unit testing.

-## Playground for my Angular stuff
+27 March 2017.

-### Tested with Angular4 - in Angular4 branch - working pretty well and I don't have to change anything mainly cuz Angular4 is around code optimization.
+Tested with Angular4 - in Angular4 branch - working pretty well and I don't have to change anything mainly cuz Angular4 is around code optimization.